lukaszkups/lukaszkups-old/content/blog/0031_mvmt_watch_review.md

 "*We believe high quality products shouldn't break the bank*" - this is the main quote from the [mvmt homepage](http://mvmtwatches.com) - is it true?
 I'll try to answer this question in this review.

+A MVMT is a young, US-based company, which started their business somewhere in 2013.
+They've started an IndieGoGo campain, which ended as a total success.

+MVMT's main goal is to deliver the high quality product, but without inflated prices.

 I've ordered my mvmt Classic Black + Black Leather model in the first quarter of 2014.
-As they've promised, the package was delivered to me after around 3 weeks (Poland).
+The package was delivered to me after around 3 weeks (from US to Poland).

 ##Packaging